-We need to first show or model for our students with different techniques.
-On the board we can elicit ideas from them and draw mind-maps, word- webs, lists or other types of graphic organizers according to their level and what we want them to produce.
+- The teacher shows or models different techniques.
+On the board, ESL teachers can elicit ideas from students and draw mind-maps, word- webs, lists or other types of graphic organizers according to their level and what we want them to produce.

 - “Freewriting” for intermediate levels is another excellent technique for building fluency and confidence in writing.
 ESL teachers set a time limit, give students meaningful question prompts and tell them to just write on the topic, focus on the questions, but write anything that comes to mind.
 There are no wrong answers, they do not need to look up words and should just write without stopping.
 Model this on the board, show them it will be messy, they will make mistakes, but it doesn’t matter.
 They have to think about the topic, get ideas, generate vocabulary and find a focus for the next stage of writing.
 Get them to give you a topic and model the process.